-The Average Salary in Sweden varies by cities
+Average Annual Salary in Sweden by City

 City